 The problem many duos and groups face is that they all have something individually, but often struggle to make it work together singing in a group.
 You don’t all have to sound the same, but should aim to compliment each other and let your individual talents shine.

 It’s important to remember that singing in a group is only as good as their worst performer.
 It might seem an easier way of performing as there are more people in the group to share the roles, but it doesn’t always work out that way.
 The most successful groups play on the strengths of each individual and try to highlight those whilst performing.

-You don’t all have to sound the same
+#1 You don’t all have to sound the same

 Many groups struggle because they fail to layer up their harmonies and instead make all the harmonies the same when singing in a group.
 Without layering the vocals you risk sounding like a solo act or by being slightly out of time can end up sounding like a car crash.
 When performing it’s important that the vocals layer up well to show off how diverse the act can be and what singing in a group can make you capable of.

 It is even more important to ensure as a duo or group you work the dynamics individually to work collectively while singing in a group.

-Interact and engage with one another
+#3 Interact and engage with one another

 Just because individuals singing in a group have their own role, doesn’t mean that there can’t be interaction within the group.
 Interaction and engagement with each other can show chemistry and unification.
 This is all part of an act’s image.
 You want fans to feel that you are fun and want to be part of the group.
-It’s often difficult for groups to interact with each other as they’re too focused on what they have to do.
+It’s often difficult for groups to interact with each other, as they’re too focused on what they have to do.

-Advice when Singing in a Group
+Advice on singing in a group

-For a group of singers there is a stronger need for the image to be worked on because you need to look like an act, not like your singing in a group of individuals.
+For a group of singers there is a stronger need for the image to be worked on because you need to look like an act, not like you’re singing in a group of individuals.
 The art of synchronisation is something all duos and groups should master to look more like a group.

 Singing in a group or duo you should bank on having to work twice as hard to get it flawless, especially in terms of a performance.
 Just singing won’t be enough.
 A good way of enhancing a performance singing in a group or duo is by incorporating a routine into a performance.
 This keeps the audience watching and shows the group are more than just individuals singing, they are a group that can sing and perform.